PrabhashDilhan/ForceMultiPart/README.md

 This class mediator can be used to convert multipart/form-data requests to multipart/related inside the API.
 The below mediation sequence should be used to invoke the class mediator and generate the soap message.
-If you send the multipart/form-data request as content and the attachment as the file.
+If you send the multipart/form-data payload as content and the attachment as the file.
 You can read those into properties.
-Here we read the file into the ultipart.body.file property and we use that inside the class mediators to generate the multipart-related attachment.
+Here we read the file into the multipart.body.file property and we use that inside the class mediators to generate the multipart-related attachment.
+You can generate the soap message based on your request payload.
+Here we have used payload factory mediator to generate a sample soap message.

 ```
 <sequence xmlns="http://ws.apache.org/ns/synapse" name="custom_policy">